dmscs/udacity-fswd-project4/README.md

-# Project 4 Item Catalog
+# Item Catalog
 Simple website that displays asins, skus, keywords and uses Google login.
-Hopefully can be used as boilerplate for more complex interfaces.
-Built from [udacity-oauth2](https://github.com/udacity/OAuth2.0).
+Hopefully can be used as template for more complex interfaces.
+Next step is to add data visualization for keyword rank.

 ## Getting Started
 Here are tools you need to get started.